In the context of psychology, which of the following best defines... | Study Prep in Pearson+

-In the context of psychology, which of the following best defines xenophobia?
+In the context of psychology, which of the following best defines a stimulus?

 A